 By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
-The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.
+The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-The manager is responsible for the preparation of the other information, including the management report, in accordance with Part 9 of Book 2 of the Dutch Civil Code, and other information pursuant to Part 9 of Book 2 of the Dutch Civil Code.
+The manager of the fund is responsible for the preparation of the other information, including the management report in accordance with Part 9 of Book 2 of the Dutch Civil Code and other information as required by Part 9 of Book 2 of the Dutch Civil Code.

-Description of the responsibilities for the financial statements
+Description of responsibilities regarding the financial statements Responsibilities of the manager of the fund for the financial statements

-Responsibilities of the manager for the financial statements
+The manager of the fund is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the manager of the fund is responsible for such internal control as the manager determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-The manager is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the manager is responsible for such internal control as the manager determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.
+As part of the preparation of the financial statements, the manager of the fund is responsible for assessing the fund's ability to continue as a going concern.
+Based on the financial reporting framework mentioned, the manager of the fund should prepare the financial statements using the going concern basis of accounting, unless the manager of the fund either intends to liquidate the fund or to cease operations, or has no realistic alternative but to do so.

-As part of the preparation of the financial statements, the manager is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, the manager should prepare the financial statements using the going concern basis of accounting unless the manager either intends to liquidate the Fund or to cease operations or has no realistic alternative but to do so.
-The manager should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+The manager of the fund should disclose events and circumstances that may cast significant doubt on the fund's ability to continue as a going concern in the financial statements.